Welcome. I’m glad you’re here.

 I began this weekly blog in January 2013 still trying to figure out what blogging was all about.
 At first I pulled often from my collection of “deleted scenes” from my memoir.
 You know, when you write a memoir, you only need so many stories to make a particular point, otherwise the overall story gets bogged down.
 As a result, some of my favorite stories ended up on the “cutting room” floor, so to speak.
 My blog was able to give them a new life and I hope you will check them out.
 “Deleted Scenes” is one of the categories you can search under.

-Since those early years, And So It Goes has evolved to cover many topics — often whatever has captured my attention that week — with an angle toward the many ways culture impacts our lives, often without our even realizing.
-If you are ready to be challenged to see the world around you anew, even the one in your own backyard, do visit.
+Since those early years, And So It Goes has evolved to cover many topics — often whatever has captured my attention that week — with an angle toward the way culture impacts our lives, often without our awareness.

 Here are a few examples:

 From 2018, a three-part series on How Do We Talk About Race?
-(This is the last in the series; it’ll link to the earlier two).
+(This link is the last in the series; it’ll take you to the earlier two).

 Let us not forget the BOOKS page.

-There you can read more about my memoir, see any upcoming events (and see the ones I’ve already done) and find links for purchase.
-I’m setting up an Amazon affiliates connection so that I will receive a small percentage of any purchases made here.
-COMING SOON: there will be links to my husbands novels too.
+Read more about my small LEAPFROG workbook and my At Home on the Kazakh Steppe Peace Corps memoir, order copies, and see any upcoming events (and the ones I’ve already done).
+I’m part of Amazon affiliates so will receive a small percentage of any purchases made via my website.
+I thank you.

 Finally, we have the requisite CONTACT page …